digiguru/personal-growth/impact.md

 ## How

 By keeping a list of promises I make and trying to deliver on every one of them.
-By knowing when I am overworked, and being able to communicate the fact early on and prioirtise the best thing to deliver.
+By knowing when I am overworked, and being able to communicate the fact early on and prioritize the best thing to deliver.
 By growing the AND Digital brand to existing clients and new opportunities.
 By becoming a thought leader in my domain.